-In addition, accordance with Tex.
+In accordance with Tex.
 Gov't Code §§2306.111(c)(1) and (2), 95% of the funds for HOME must be spent outside PJs.
 PJs are areas that receive funding directly from HUD.
 Because 95% of funds cannot be spent within a PJ, the housing need factors, housing availability factors, and Regional Coverage Factor in the PJs are not counted in the HOME MF or HOME SF RAF.

 The PJ designations are subject to change yearly depending on HUD funding.
-According to HUD's 2015 allocation, 33 of the PJs are cities and eight of the PJs are counties.
-These PJs will be subtracted from the HOME SF and HOME MF versions of the RAF.
+According to HUD's 2016 allocation, 33 of the PJs are cities and eight of the PJs are counties.
+Five PJ cities fell completely within PJ counties, resulting in a total of 28 PJ cities and eight PJ counties that will be subtracted from the HOME SF and HOME MF versions for the 2018 RAF.

-The other 5% of State HOME funds must be spent on activities that serve people with disabilities in any area of the State; this portion of HOME is not subject to the RAF because it is set-aside for persons with disabilities (see Exceptions to the RAF above).
+In addition, 5% of State HOME funds must be spent on activities that serve people with disabilities in any area of the State; this portion of HOME is not subject to the RAF because it is set-aside for persons with disabilities (see Exceptions to the RAF above).